 I prefer to consume young leaves raw or cooked.
 Older leaves are fibrous and are best cooked with the fiber removed.
 The seeds are small and tedious to collect but are edible and can be used as a flour extender.
 Steamed, young Plantain leaves can be used as a spinach substitute although they are slightly bitter.

-Here is a recipe for a tasty Plantain salad that can be enjoyed by a
+Here is a recipe for a tasty Plantain salad:

 2 cups Plantain leaves, cleaned, tough fibers removed if necessary